kubernetes-study-guide/Kubernetes-Study-Guide/08_networking_basics/networking_basics.md

 So all we need to do is create dns entries in our internal dns server (kube-dns).
 That's done by creating service objects.
 There are different types of service objects, such as nodePort, and ClusterIP service.
 We'll cover them later.

 ## The 'kubectl expose' command

 In this course we'll focus on creating service objects declaratively using yaml files.
-But you can create them implicitly from the command line usng the 'expose' subcommand:
+But you can create them implicitly from the command line using the 'expose' subcommand:

 ```bash
 kubectl expose pod podname --type=NodePort --name servicename